 The American Journal of Clinical Nutrition January, 2001;73:123-126 tied in waist measurement with the onset of Type 2 diabetes regardless of age and that in women, the rate of heart disease rose as both BMI and waist circumference increased.
 But that is just the tip of the iceberg.

-POT GUTS??
-Men over 40 inches and women over 35 inches waist size show clear signs of auto intoxication.
-Many organs, including the stomach are forced into abnormal positions and sizes.
-The transverse colon droops and collects biophysical "trash".
-Nutrients cannot be absorbed through the intestinal walls because they are blocked with ,junk and hardened mucous.
-Fungus is better able too invade, sustain and transform into parasites, within the body.
+Fungus is better able to invade, sustain and transform into parasites, within the body.
 Intestinal diseases, including polyps, are most often symptoms of a polluted colon, massive amounts of parasites and thriving unhealthy bacteria.
 Toxins back up into kidneys, liver, lungs and brain.

-Here is great picture from a colon hygienist showing how a large stomach can be ever so much more than just fat.
-Click here for the PDF of an impacted intestine and what is beneath many a large stomach or pot gut or email us for a .jpg picture.
+Here is a great picture from a colon hygienist showing how a large stomach can be ever so much more than just fat.

-Erectile dysfunction more likely in men with large waists.
+Erectile dysfunction is more likely in men with large waists.